Jean Segura Player Props: Marlins vs. Phillies

 - The Phillies have a 4.06 team ERA that ranks 13th among all league pitching staffs.

-- The Phillies surrender the eighth-fewest home runs in baseball (92 total, 1.1 per game).
+- The Phillies give up the eighth-fewest home runs in baseball (93 total, 1.1 per game).

-- His most recent appearance came on Sunday against the Washington Nationals, when the lefty tossed 5 1/3 innings, surrendering five earned runs while giving up seven hits.
+- The righty's most recent time out was on Tuesday against the Tampa Bay Rays, when he tossed 7 1/3 innings, surrendering one earned run while allowing five hits.

-- In 10 games this season, the 27-year-old has a 3.67 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .249 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.